JGarnerDev/telephono-ecommerce/ReadMe.md

 ## Todos (server):

-- Broaden current services tests
-- Broaden endpoint tests
+### Done

+### Big

+- [] Each model and service should have their own tests
-- Routes, though working, feel a bit messy / non-uniform.
+- [] Routes, though working, feel a bit messy / non-uniform.
 Refactor after test coverage.
-- Error Handling
-  - Response to duplicate email when signing up is directly from Mongo.
-Stop that, clean it up
+- [] Error Handling: while the server works if as intended if it recieves ideal conditions, the responses it gives when requests are lacking are unclear and are not conducive for user experience.
+Fix that.

+### Small

+- [] Endpoints need to have their tests

 ## Todos (client):

+### Done

+- [x] Code update user account view
+- [x] Code single product full display component
+- [x] Product management view can really just be one component.
+The biggest difference is between adding and updating, which can be managed with conditional rendering.
+- [x] Make an order component for order history
+- [x] Product filter doesn't do the do when there's an empty string input.
+Make it bring products regardless.
+- [x] Refactor product rendering at Home view and Search component

+### Big

-- BEM, as far as I understand it, isn't having the organizational impact that I would like.
+- [] BEM, as far as I understand it, isn't having the organizational impact that I would like.
 Write a short essay on it, and clean it up in favor of more legible SASS.
-- Error messages at Login aren't working (due to the server-side error handling)
+- [] Error messages at Login aren't working (due to the server-side error handling).
+Fix all of it by revising error handling server-side.
-- Research and use react memo to prevent needless rerendering
+- [] Research and use react memo to prevent needless rerendering
-- Cart Product count (in the nav) doesn't rerender when cart is updated
+- [] Test coverage
+- [] Refactor the drop down selections into a reusable component, you animal
+- [] offer reformating for images that are too big (and etc.)

+### Small

+- [] Mobile: 'administrative control' should be center-aligned;
-- Make sure the 'load more' feature is working correctly with 7+ products
+- [] Make sure the 'load more' feature is working correctly with 7+ products
-- Refactor product rendering at Home view and Search component
-- ~Code update user account view~
-- ~Code single product full display component~
-- Test coverage
-- Product filter doesn't do the do when there's an empty string input
-- Make adress manditory in validation for checkout
+- [] Make address manditory in validation for checkout
-- Make an order component for order history
-- Utility function for those brutal timestrings
+- [] Utility function for those brutal timestrings
-- ~Product management view can really just be one component.
-The biggest difference is between adding and updating, which can be managed with conditional rendering.~
-- Refactor the drop down selections you animal
-- offer reformating for images that are too big (and etc.)

-## Images

-- ratio 5:4 por favor!